ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 --- | --- | ---
 Data Lost Prevention Policies | Configured  | To provide insights into the movement of potentially sensitive information.

-Data Loss Prevention Configuration applicable to all agencies and implementation types
+Data Loss Prevention Configuration applicable to all agencies and implementation types.

 Configuration | Value | Description
 --- | --- | ---